arthomas7/topic-amplicons/Lesson03a/analysis.md

 # QIIME2 + DADA2- Jupyter Labs Demo
 ## Amplicons Lesson 3a

-This is a demo of running QIIME2 in a JupyterLab in the Cyverse Discovery Environment, utilizinf DADA2 to call ASVs.
+This is a demo of running QIIME2 in a JupyterLab in the Cyverse Discovery Environment, utilizing DADA2 to call ASVs.

 This analysis replicates AstrobioMike's [amplicon analysis tutorial](https://astrobiomike.github.io/amplicon/dada2_workflow_ex#the-data) but by substituting a QIIME2 pipeline.